Realization (climb): History

 Sharma's first ascent was captured in Josh Lowell's 2002 climbing film, Dosage Volume 1.
 Witnessing his ascent was a 10-year old Charlotte Durif, who was out hiking with her father.

 Sharma did not assign a grade to the climb. however he did name it Realization.
 The naming was a source of controversy as in France climbing routes are named by the person who first bolted the route, while in the U.S. (and the U.K.), they are named by the first person to successfully free climb the route.
 Sharma would later clarify:

 I named the route Realization because the first part "Biographie" ended in the middle and I wanted to differentiate the two.
 Then there was some frustration from the French that I changed the name etc. So upon speaking with some French friends, I understood the history of the line and the tradition in France that the bolter names it, and I told them "that's fine with me to call it Biographie". ...
 I guess the whole thing was a bit confusing due to the middle anchor and not wanting to discredit the first pitch or have the name be exactly the same as the first part.
 For me personally, people can call it whatever they want.
 Naming things is just for fun. ...
 That piece of rock was there long, long, before us, so to get worked up about naming it is kinda ridiculous.

-Though only aged 20, Sharma considered retiring after completing the ascent, but found new inspiration in extreme deep-water soloing routes in Mallorca.
-It took almost three years until the second ascent was made by French climber, Sylvain Millet, who also refused to grade it given his lack of experience of other equivalent reference climbs, however, he noted that the failure of other strong climbers to repeat the route (e.g. Patxi Usobiaga, and Dave Graham), implied that 9a+ was the likely grade.
+Though only aged 20 at the time of the ascent, Sharma considered retiring, but found new inspiration in extreme deep-water soloing routes in Mallorca.
+It took almost three years until the second ascent of the route, which was made by French climber, Sylvain Millet, who also refused to grade it given his lack of experience of other equivalent reference climbs, however, he noted that the failure of other strong climbers to repeat the route (e.g. Patxi Usobiaga, and Dave Graham), implied that 9a+ was the likely grade.

 On 24 September 2017, American climber Margo Hayes became the first female climber to climb the route.
 On 5 August 2020, German climber Alexander Megos created Bibliographie, a route, a few metres to the right of Realization/Biographie.

 Route

-The route starts with an immediate hard "four-move boulder problem", which partially broke in 2010, potentially rendering the lower section even more difficult (it has been compared to the notable bouldering problem, Necessarily Evil).
+The route starts with an immediate hard "four-move boulder problem", which partially broke in 2010, potentially rendering the lower section even more difficult (it has been compared to the notable bouldering problem, Necessary Evil, an 8c+ route).
 Sustained 5.13 climbing after the initial bouldering problem leads to the main rest, a large right-facing flake.
 After this pause, a series of "super-resistant two and three-finger pocket moves", with cross-throughs, underclings, and high-steps lead to Arnaud Petit's old anchor (now since removed), which is almost halfway.